 Choose Tools - Colors from the menu and drag red color onto the current function in the tablevie win the lower left and blue color onto the function for the voltage.

 This does not look too bad.
 However, the current line is too flat to be easily examined.
 We therefore specify a scale factor of ten for the current function.

 Click back into your document.
 The graph is updated accordingly.

 We are not done yet.
 Let's assume we are interested in the heat loss in the wire resistance.
 This loss is given by

 We Alt-drag the expression for the current onto this equation and get

 We now double-click onto the 2D graph to (re)open its inspector and simply drag this last equation onto the textview.
 We also drag the expression for onto the textview and set a scaler of 20 and a color for this additional physical property.

 Clicking back into the document updates the 2D graph.

 The functions in a 2D graph can be interdependent.
 Assume the result of your creative work is the following set of functions (see Example Paper):

 Note that the last function depends on all the other.
-These fucntions can be dragged as is onto a 2D graph to be plotted.
+These functions can be dragged as they are onto a 2D graph to be plotted.